mulcmu/T1-pyro/README.md

   * Power on printer and wait 30 seconds
   * Power off printer and remove the sd card
   * Robin_nano35.bin should be renamed to Robin_nano35.cur

+* Optional for [load_cell] support: Use ST-Link v2 programmer or similar to flash the load_cell.bin firmware to the STM32
+  * Configure [openocd](https://openocd.org/), [stlink tools](https://github.com/stlink-org/stlink), or similar for your programming adapter and OS
+  * Connect STLINK v2 adapter to JTAG port on lower function adapter board
+  * Save a copy of the existing firmware `st-flash read out.bin 0x0800000 0x20000`
+  * Write the load_cell.bin file to the MCU `st-flash write load_cell.bin 0x08000000`